mll/invaders/README.md

-# invaders
+# invaders - detect space invaders

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Plan:

+1. Parse space invaders and radar samples.
+2. Create tests.
+3. Create a simple linear filter to locate invaders.

+We will use clojure data structures for linear algebra here - we are supposed to showcase ours skills and not optimise performance.

 ## License

-Copyright © 2024 FIXME
+Copyright © 2024 Marek Lipert

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at